Call for Papers is Now Open

 • Proposals relating to Indigenous, minority, and less commonly taught languages are encouraged.

-• Participation from members of visible, ethnic, sexual and gender, and Indigenous minorities is strongly supported.
+• Participation from members of visibly ethnic, sexual and gender minorities, and Indigenous Peoples is strongly supported.

 • Empirical, theoretical, and pedagogical proposals are accepted.